8x8-dxi/ContactNowAPI/ECNOW.md

         1. *HOLD*

-            In HOLD state, all it's records the dataset will not be removed from the dialler.
+            In HOLD state, all records in the dataset are removed from the dialler.

         2. *LIVE*